willypark22/compositeStrategy/README.md

 You are not required to implement functionality for parsing an expression, but can build the trees by instantiating nodes individually and adding them as children, as shown in the example main below.

 ## Strategy Pattern
 Now that you have created your expression tree classes, we will create a strategy pattern for sorting these trees by their `evaluate()` value.
 You will start this by creating the **context** for the stragety; two containers, one that uses a vector to hold your trees (`class VectorContainer`), and one that uses a list (`class ListContainer`).
-Both of these classes hold the top node pointers of the trees, so the list or vector would be of the type <Base*>.
+Both of these classes hold the top node pointers of the trees, so the list or vector would be of the type `<Base*>`.
 You will implement them both using the following Container base class.
+Each of the derived classes should have have their own .h and .cpp files.
 ```c++
 class Container {
   protected: